Credits & Grading

 Defined by Credits

-Part-time status for graduate programs is defined as 1 to 11 credits.
+Part-time status for SBS graduate programs is defined as 1 to 11 credits.
 A student must be registered for at least 1 credit to be considered part-time.
 A maximum of 11 credits is allowed.
+For fully online SBS graduate program students, part-time status is defined as 1-3 credits per term.

-Students must complete and have approved an Excess Course Petition Form if they would like to request permission to register for more than 15 credits.
-The only exception to this policy is the semester in which a student registers for the following combination of 1-credit courses, SBS-700 and/or FIN-601 or SBS 700 and/or MBA 701.
+Campus-based students must complete and have approved an Excess Course Petition Form [PDF] to exceed full-time course load credits.
+The only exception to this policy is the semester in which a campus-based student registers for the following combination of 1-credit courses, SBS-700 and/or FIN-601 or SBS 700 and/or MBA 701.

-Fall and Spring Sessions: Students who meet the following criteria will be considered for enrolling in more than 15 credits:
+Fall and Spring Sessions: Campus-based graduate students who meet the following criteria will be considered for enrolling in more than 15 credits:

 - The student has a minimum cumulative GPA of 3.0 and is in good academic standing.